iesiyok/trollthrottle/README.md

 	-	You can customise the `docker-compose.yml` file for i.e. time-zone, kubernetes deployment, mysql root password and exposed ports.

 *	For assigning cores to applications, change the core-id in the `conf/*_startup.sh` files, such that: $core_id is one of the CPU cores on your computer.
-You can also assign ranges.
+You can also assign ranges of cores.
 See for more options: http://man7.org/linux/man-pages/man1/taskset.1.html

 		`taskset -c $core-id $command`